Skip to content

 In the High Hall exhibition immerse yourself in the world of Beowulf and re-enact the epic poem on our small world play table with miniature characters from the story.
 Relax in our cosy reading corner before adding one of your own fascinating facts to our Tree of Knowledge.

 In Tranmer House you can make your own team of archaeologists inspired by the Sutton Hoo story and have fun in the with a small world play archaeological excavation.
 See inside one of Robert Pretty's beloved childhood books in a special temporary display and then curl up with a book in our cosy reading corner.
-In the Old Stables Activity Centre quiet play space, you can make your own bookmark, design a book cover or relax with some story books.
+At weekends the Old Stables Activity Centre quiet play space will be open where you can make your own bookmark, design a book cover or relax with some story books.

 Times